mrsilver76/groupmachine/README.md

 Grouping is based on two key factors: the time between shots and the distance between their locations.
 When the gap between consecutive photos or videos exceeds either the time or distance threshold, a new album is started.

-Using the default thresholds (48 hours and 50 km) means that photos/videos taken less than 2 days apart and within 50 kilometres will be grouped together.
+Using the default thresholds (48 hours and 50 km) means that photos/videos taken less than 2 days apart and within 50 kilometres (or 31 miles) will be grouped together.
 For example, photos/videos taken during a single day trip or a weekend away will usually fall into the same album.
 If you then travel to a different city a few days later, that will create a new album.
 This approach is designed to reflect natural breaks in your timeline, capturing major location changes or extended time gaps.